Sjoerd-de-Witte/vb/README.md

 - Move: A displacement of a container from one place to another
 - Reacher stacker: A reacher stacker is a vehicle used to move the containers of a ship
 - Restriction: A rule which the model has to apprehend.
+- Discrete space: an integer
+- Box Space: A matrix with integers or floats
+- Multidiscrete: A list of discrete numbers

 </details>

 # <a id="data-preprocessing"></a>Data preprocessing 0%<!-- omit in toc -->